google tag manager basics

 In addition to tags like this, we can create other tags to track a specific action on our website.
 You can see these other other types of tags in the first five tags below.

-These actions are called “events”, which is why you’ve probably heard the phrase “event tracking” in terms of Google Tag Manager and Google Analytics.
+These actions are called “events.”
+Google Analytics 4 has an “event-based data model” which means all user interactions are tracked as events.
 We’re going to walk through an example of creating a tag and associated trigger for event tracking in the walkthrough below.

 Explain These “Events” A Bit More

 An “event” could be something like scroll depth tracking, or video plays, or page timer tracking, or link click tracking.
-In this case, the event we’re going to be tracking is a specific click from a specific page (the Root and Branch homepage) to a specific destination (the Root and Branch YouTube channel).
+In this case, the event we’re going to be tracking is a specific click from a specific page (the Root and Branch homepage) to a specific destination (this Medium article on the surprising data of US sports betting).

 What is a Trigger in Google Tag Manager?